 If you have an interstate licence that allows you to apply herbicides for commercial weed control, you may be able to apply for a commercial operator's licence in Queensland under mutual recognition.

 If you hold a current interstate weed control licence but do not hold the approved accreditation, or only partial accreditation, and you wish to apply for a Queensland commercial operator's licence under mutual recognition, you need to establish whether your current interstate licence is equivalent to a Queensland commercial operator's licence.
-You can check this by using the Australian Government's Licence Recognition website.
-Choose 'pest and weed controllers' as the occupation on the site's home page.
+You can check this by using the Australian Government's Mutual Recognition FAQs.
+Choose 'pest and weed controllers' under heading 'What are mutual recognition declarations?'.

 If you determine that your interstate licence is equivalent to the Queensland commercial operator's licence:

 - complete the online application for a licence and pay the fee